 Ohio health insurance laws are designed to protect Buckeye residents.
-Whether it’s your individual medical coverage, a plan through your employer or perhaps a guaranteed-issue policy through COBRA, laws and regulations help keep rates affordable and coverage up to date.
+Whether it’s your individual medical coverage, a plan through your employer, Senior Medicare coverage, or perhaps a guaranteed-issue policy through COBRA, laws and regulations help keep rates affordable and coverage up to date.

 ACA (Affordable Care Act/Obamacare)

 One of the main topics of conversation everyone is talking about is the effect that the ACA health care overhaul guidelines (Obamacare) have on individual and family medical plans.
-The full impact has already begun, both positive and negative.
+The full impact began more than five years ago, both positive and negative.

 In the Spring of 2012, the Supreme Court listened to testimony (both for and against) regarding the effectiveness of recent health care reform changes.
 The ruling was 6-3 in favor of moving forward with the complete implementation of the legislation.
 And that's where we are today.